 - 50% plant based food for at least two meals per day

 - good quality fats (olive oil, coconut fat, butter, ghee, flaxseed oil)

 - Avoid sugar, boxed breakfast cereals, cakes, pastries, sweets, processed foods

 You may also want to supplement 200mcg of chromium as this supports blood sugar balance, energy and low mood.
 If none of this works, we recommend exploring the possibility that you have an underactive thyroid that needs to be explored with laboratory testing and possible thyroid hormone replacement.

 These are general guidelines – for more detailed advice, why not book in for a consultation.
-If you want to explore lab testing, consult your GP or talk to us about booking a private, comprehensive thyroid panel.
+If you want to explore lab testing, consult your GP or talk to us about booking a private, comprehensive thyroid panel test.

 For more information or patient support groups: